-The UFU says the initial payment of over £180 million will be a big financial boost for farmers, but also for the rural towns and villages across Northern Ireland where money will be spent by farming families finally enjoying a financial breathing space.
-“This is particularly important this year, given that prolonged wet weather will dramatically increase winter feed bills and other costs.
-We are particularly pleased to see that those who live in the areas affected by the floods received payment,” says Mr Bell.
+The UFU says the initial payment of over £190 million will be a big financial boost for farmers, but also for the rural towns and villages across Northern Ireland where money will be spent by farming families.
+“We can’t underestimate the importance of these payments to farm businesses and the rural economy,” said Mr Ferguson.

 He adds that the UFU is aware a number of farmers have not received advance payments for various reasons.
 “We want to see DAERA applying the same effort to sorting out these outstanding claims as it has demonstrated in getting early payments out.
 Ensuring these farmers receive payments in full at the beginning of December, along with the balance for everyone else who has already received an advanced payment,” says the UFU president.